jeremyrdavis/dddhexagonalworkshop-01/README.md

 ### Adapters

+The `Ports and Adapters` pattern, also known as `Hexagonal Architecture`, is a design pattern that separates the core business logic from external systems.
+This allows the core application to remain independent of the technologies used for input/output, such as databases, message queues, or REST APIs.
+The phrase was coined by Alistair Cockburn in the early 2000s.
+The pattern fits well with Domain-Driven Design (DDD) because it allows the domain model to remain pure and focused on business logic, while the adapters handle the technical details of communication with external systems.
 Adapters are components that translate between the domain model and external systems or frameworks.
 In the context of a REST endpoint, an adapter handles the conversion of HTTP requests to commands that the domain model can process, and vice versa for responses.

 We don't need to manually convert the JSON to and from Java objects, as Quarkus provides built-in support for this using Jackson.